 ITV has green-lit series two, and as of October 2020 it was in production in the West Country.
 Watch this space for more!

 “We’re delighted with the audience reaction to the first series of McDonald and Dodds,” said ITV’s Drama Commissioner Huw Kennair Jones.

 “The two characters couldn’t be further apart, which is what makes the series so intriguing to watch.
 They shouldn’t have chemistry, but they do, and they work brilliantly in partnership which is testimony to Robert’s script and Tala and Jason for bringing McDonald & Dodds to life.”

-Will there be episodes of McDonald & Dodds?
+Will there be a season 3 of McDonald & Dodds?